LightningMods/Itemzflow-Languages/README.md

 **NOTE:** These numbers and languages are determined by Sony and are all the current system languages supported though FW 9.00.

-**important:** Itemzflow currently does NOT support rendering Arabic text because of a lack of Harfbuzz, an pull requests open for Arabic without implmenting harfbuzz into itemzflow will be closed and not merged
+**important:** Itemzflow currently does NOT support rendering Arabic text because of a lack of Harfbuzz, any pull requests open for Arabic without implmenting harfbuzz into itemzflow will be closed and not merged

 ## **Instructions:**